Woodland Park Zoo's oldest grizzly bear euthanized due to declining health - NewsBreak

 Related

-SEATTLE, Wash. — A man from Fairbanks is desperately waiting for a life-changing phone call after years of waiting.
-Patrick Holland was set for a heart transplant, but when he got to the airport, his flight to Seattle was canceled because of the record-breaking ice storm.
-“I could go...
+SEATTLE — A man from Fairbanks, Alaska, is desperately waiting for a life-changing phone call years in the making.
+Patrick Holland was set to receive a heart transplant, but when he got to the airport, his flight to Seattle was canceled because of the record-breaking ice storm.
+“I could...

 50 cats, kittens surrendered to animal shelter from Pierce County home